 The redirect tool is a valuable feature that enables you to keep links to content within your site up-to-date with your readers and the various search engines.
 It is most useful in situations where content has been moved.

-To find the redirect tool, log in to your Metro Publisher work site as either an Editor or an Admin.
+To find the redirect tool, log in to your Metro Publisher work site as Admin.
 On the right side of the start page there is a link labeled "Redirects."

 Important things to know: